rips-ucla-2023/rips-faq/docs/general.md

 They also have [places off campus that say they accept bruin cards](https://bruincard.ucla.edu/bruincard-merchants), but we were only successful to get it to work at Tender Greens once.
 Make sure to call the places before you go.
 The only place off-campus that always worked for us was the [Ronald Regan Hospital Dining Commons](https://www.uclahealth.org/hospitals/reagan/patients-visitors/dining-commons).

 ## How to get around LA?
-Google maps is your best friend.
+Most places are walking distance and Google maps is your best friend.
 We highly recommend getting the following for the bus and other public transportation:
 - [TAP Card](https://www.taptogo.net/articles/en_US/Website_content/TAP-App): To pay for transit.
 - [Transit](https://transitapp.com/): For real-time info on departure times to track buses and trains and see upcoming schedules.